 We’ve been doing it ever since.
 And I love it!
 Not only was it the right thing to do for my stepdaughter, it was the right thing to do for our faith.
 We no longer have the side dish of discomfort and doubt at the table, and we’re free to eat Thanksgiving leftovers until they’re gone.

 Last year, we tried moving our Thanksgiving celebration back to the “official” Thursday celebration, hoping that our grown kids who live in other states might be able to join us.
 But, honestly, at this stage in their lives and careers, that’s not possible for them.
 And I found that having Thanksgiving during the Advent fast was uncomfortable, as I expected it to be.
-I also found that having it so close to Christmas was stressful.
-That’s too much feasting, too much celebrating, packed into too little time.
-Spreading it out is more comfortable for me.
+I also found that having it so close to Christmas was stressful for my family.
+Having two major holidays so close together is too much feasting, too much celebrating, packed into too little time.
+Spreading it out is more comfortable.

 So we’re back to our early November Thanksgiving.
 And when the “official” Thanksgiving holiday rolls around, we’ll have a four-day staycation.
 We’ll relax and enjoy ourselves and each other.